Joint European Torus: Background

-By the early 1960s, the fusion research community was in the "doldrums".
-Many initially promising experimental paths had all failed to produce useful results, and the latest experiments suggested performance was stalled out at the Bohm diffusion limit, far below what would be needed for a practical fusion generator.
+By the early 1960s, the fusion research community was in the doldrums.
+Many initially promising experimental paths had all failed to produce useful results, and the latest experiments suggested performance was stalled at the Bohm diffusion limit, far below what would be needed for a practical fusion generator.

 In 1968, the Soviets held the periodic meeting of fusion researchers in Novosibirsk, where they introduced data from their T-3 tokamak.
 This represented a dramatic leap in fusion performance, at least 10 times what the best machines in the world had produced to that point.
 The results were so good that some dismissed them as faulty measurements.
 To counter this, the Soviets invited a team from the UK to independently test their machine.
 Their 1969 report confirmed the Soviet results, resulting in a "veritable stampede" of tokamak construction around the world.

-A key issue in tokamak designs was that they did not generate enough of an electrical current in their plasma to provide enough heating to bring the fuel to fusion conditions.
+A key issue in tokamak designs was that they did not generate enough of an electric current in their plasma to provide enough heating to bring the fuel to fusion conditions.
 Some sort of external heating would be required.
 There was no shortage of ideas for this, and in the mid-1970s a series of machines were built around the world to explore these concepts.
 One of these, the Princeton Large Torus (PLT) demonstrated that neutral beam injection was a workable concept, using it to reach record temperatures well over the 50 million K that is the minimum needed for a practical reactor.

 With the PLT's success, the path to scientific breakeven finally appeared possible after decades of effort.
 Scientific breakeven is the point where the power produced by the fusion reactions is equal to the amount of power injected to heat the plasma.
 Once breakeven is achieved, even small improvements from that point begin to rapidly increase the amount of net energy being released.
 Teams around the world began planning for a new generation of machines combining PLT's injectors with superconducting magnets and vacuum vessels that could hold deuterium-tritium fuel instead of the test fuels containing pure deuterium or hydrogen that had been used up to that point.